tdwg/bdq/tg2/_review/docs/intro/index.md

 ### 4.2 Contributions

-Many people have contributed valuable commments through the development of the BDQ Core standard.
+Many people have contributed valuable comments through the development of the BDQ Core standard.

 #### 4.2.1 Authors